sigbla/sigbla-app/docs/content/tables.md

 val table = Table["MyTable"]

 // Like with save(table), this will attempt to load a table
-// in the current working directly called "MyTable.sigt".
+// in the current working directory called "MyTable.sigt".
 // The content is loaded into the provided table, allowing
 // you to merge content with any existing content.
 The load
 // function will automatically figure out if the content is